-I’m doing this series called “The Elephant in the Lab” where I discuss controversial laboratory topics that people are usually too afraid to publicly discuss.
+I’m doing this series called “The Elephant in the Lab” where I discuss controversial or taboo laboratory topics that people are usually too afraid to publicly discuss.
 I started with iPS cells (for a description and definition of iPS cells go here) and now have updated this post for 2013 because the field is changing rapidly.

 iPS cells have only been around a half dozen years, but already there are semi-taboo topics about iPS cells that collectively the field is disinclined to talk about publicly.
 These issues are complicated and not always pleasant, but ignoring them won’t make them go away.
 In fact, quite the contrary talking about them will in reality help resolve them and possibly in the future make some of these issues in effect “go away”.
 Despite these issues discussed below, I still am a huge fan of iPS cells and believe in their great potential.
 However, the more openly we discuss iPS cells the better we can advance the field.